About the AVID Program

 Australian volunteers mobilised through the AVID program work with a range of host organisations including non-government organisations (NGOs), civil society and humanitarian organisations, government agencies, educational institutions, private sector enterprises and United Nations agencies.

-If you are interested in having a volunteer in your organization, please contact with Scope Global through:
+If you are interested in having a volunteer in your organization, please contact with Australian Volunteer International(AVI) through:

 - E-mail address: email@example.com